The Wilderness Bushcraft Semester (WBS)

 Professional Training For Instructors & Guides

-College-Accredited, GI Bill Approved
+College-Accredited, Maine SAA Approved

-Summer 2024: Our 25th Year & 62nd Immersion Program
+Spring 2025: Our 26th Year & 65th Immersion Program

 Course Calendar Register Now

 Our experience running long-term immersion programs is unmatched.
-As this field explodes with new schools and instructors, we’ve got over 24 years and 59 long-term immersion programs behind us.
+As this field explodes with new schools and instructors, we’ve got over 25 years and 63 long-term immersion programs behind us.
 Experience matters.
 Our programs and methods are based on our extensive experience, not untested theories.
 No other school has our level of experience.
 No school has been doing it longer.
 No school has run as many long-term programs.

 There is a lot of information about the program on this page, but it’s important to consider what’s not on it.
 You won’t find anything on the smells of the northern forest after a rain.
 You won’t read about how difficult and physically strenuous some of the things we do are.
 You won’t get a sense of the kinship or camaraderie that builds during a course.
 And you won’t understand the sense of accomplishment upon completing it.
 To get these things, you have to do it.